dhruvrrp/CSE135_Project1/README_Assumptions.txt

 -----------------------

 Welcome to Papa Yannis's Thrift Shop!
 Your go-to place for unbeatable e-commerce deals.
-This web abb is most optimally viewed in a fully expanded web browser.
+This web app is most optimally viewed in a fully expanded web browser.
 Also note that input is indeed case-sensitive.

 Below are more specific assumptions for each of the pages of the web app.